-The Byron Shire average actual life of Transport assets is typically longer than industry average Table 11.
-Put another way, in this Shire assets are used or expected to be able to be able to be used even after they are technically past their use by date.
+The Byron Shire average actual life of Transport assets is typically longer than industry average Table .
+Put another way, in this Shire assets are used or expected to be used even after they are technically past their use by date.
 Council has had to run assets to the point of failure due to the nature of aging infrastructure and lack of capital funding.
 At present Council does not have financial capacity to replace or renew assets at optimal points during the life of the asset.
-This data is presented in Table 11 Transport assets useful lives and Figure 12.
+This data is presented in Table 12 Transport assets useful lives and Figure 12.

-Table 11 Transport assets useful lives
+Table 12 Transport assets useful lives